 This explores and groups water damage into four based on the amount of water involved in water damage unlike categories of water damage which just talks about the contaminants present in the water causing the damage.

-Degrees or classes of water damage is ascertained by the probable rate of evaporation of the water, the volume of the affected area, along with the type of material affected, also helps determine the class.
+Degrees or classes of water damage are ascertained by the probable rate of evaporation of the water, the volume of the affected area, along the type of material affected, which also helps determine the class.

 A class 1 water loss does not involve a significant amount of water, thus resulting in a lot less water damage.
 It does not affect the entire home, only a room or an area, carpet or hardwood floors may or may not be wet.
 It does not really affect drywall, as the drywall would have absorbed little to no water.
 It involves minimal moisture.